agiledivider/grunt-imgcompress/README.md

 # imgcompress

-> Batch Minify PNG and JPEG images
+> Batch Minify PNG and JPEG images, Ideas come from [grunt-contrib-imagemin](https://github.com/gruntjs/grunt-contrib-imagemin)

 _Note that this is not an official Grunt plugin release!
 If you want to use this in a project, please be sure to follow the instructions for installing development versions, as outlined in the [Installing Grunt](http://gruntjs.com/installing-grunt) guide._